 2 Preliminaries: Communicating Systems and Games

-This chapter takes a tour into this field.
-The tour is agnostic in building on the most basic and versatile formalism of labeled transition systems and on standard equivalences such as trace equivalence and bisimilarity.
-The approach is also opinionated in focussing on Robin Milner’s tradition of concurrency theory with a strong pull towards game characterizations.
-The very core concepts are described in Section 2.1.
+The tour is agnostic, building on the basic formalism of labeled transition systems and standard equivalences such as trace equivalence and bisimilarity.
+Simultaneously, the approach is opinionated, focusing on Robin Milner’s tradition of concurrency theory with a strong pull towards game characterizations.

 - Section 2.2 introduces (among other notions) bisimilarity through its relational characterization in terms of symmetric simulation relations.